well-it-wasnt-me/torrent_finder/README.md

 - `search <query>` – fetches results; prefix with `movies`, `tv`, `software`, `software mac`, `software win`, or `all` to reuse the presets listed above.
 - `<number>` – selects one of the previous results (inline buttons do the same).
 - `status` – checks Transmission (also available as a dedicated button and inline callback).
+- `status all` – lists every torrent and annotates Transmission’s reported state (downloading, seeding, stopped, queued).
 - `help` / `/help` – shows the condensed cheat-sheet.

 > **Heads up:** background status polling uses Python Telegram Bot's JobQueue.
 Install the optional extra via
 > `pip install "python-telegram-bot[job-queue]"` to enable the completion pings.

+### Getting the Telegram token and chat ID

+1. DM [@BotFather](https://t.me/BotFather), run `/newbot`, follow the prompts, and copy the API token it prints (looks like `1234567890:ABC...`).
+2. Drop that token into `config.json` under `telegram.bot_token` (or export `TELEGRAM_TOKEN`, or pass `--token` when running the bot).
+3. (Optional) Lock the bot to a single chat: start a conversation with your bot (or add it to the group), send `/start`, then run `curl "https://api.telegram.org/bot<token>/getUpdates"`; copy the `chat.id` shown in the JSON.
+Alternatively, DM [@userinfobot](https://t.me/userinfobot) and reuse the `Id` it reports.
+4. Store that numeric ID in `telegram.chat_id`.

+Skip the chat ID to let the bot respond to any chat during initial testing.

 Crank telemetry up with `--telemetry-level DEBUG` (or pass `--torznab-debug`) when you need the raw Jackett response previews logged to stdout—handy when a feed returns zero results and you want to know why.